Interstate 40 in New Mexico: Albuquerque to Texas

 East of Albuquerque, I-40 crosses the Sandia–Manzano Mountains by traversing Tijeras Pass, reaching its highest point of 7200 ft at Sedillo Ridge.
 Continuing east, I-40 descends out of the mountains and into the Estancia Valley while passing through the town of Edgewood (exit 187).
 The highway continues east across the Estancia Valley, passing through Moriarty (exits 194, 196, and 197).
-Before reaching Clines Corners, I-40 ascends into the Pedrenal Hills, a region of hills and low-level ridgelines averaging around 7000 ft in elevation.
+Before reaching Clines Corners, I-40 ascends into the Pedernal Hills, a region of hills and low-level ridgelines averaging around 7000 ft in elevation.
 East of Clines Corners (exit 218), I-40 gradually descends from the Pedrenal Hills region and into the High Plains of eastern New Mexico.
-At Santa Rosa (exits 273, 275, and 277), I-40 crosses the Pecos River and then continues east-northwestward cosigned with US 54 to Tucumcari.
+At Santa Rosa (exits 273, 275, and 277), I-40 crosses the Pecos River and then continues east-northeastward cosigned with US 54 to Tucumcari.
 At Tucumcari, I-40 diverges from US 54 and turns eastward and skirts the northern edge of San Jon before reaching the Texas state line at Glenrio.